joelr/joelr.github.io/_articles/keyboard.md

 **Connecting to a new USB HID controller**

 Once you have access to the matrix, you have a number of options.
-Firstly, you need a board which allows for a USB HID inteface, so you can natively use it as a Keyboard (or mouse) input.
+Firstly, you need a board which allows for a USB HID interface, so you can natively use it as a Keyboard (or mouse) input.

 Here's a couple of options: